 In the scene where the toys send Buzz to see Lotso about transferring them to the Butterfly Room at Sunnyside, Buzz mentions the 'transom'.
 In the script, Rex says "What's a transom, Buzz?" as an homage to Drugstore Cowboy (1989).
 Michael Arndt had repeatedly begged Lee Unkrich to include the line in the movie, but the director didn't think it was necessary so was not used.
 It is, however, mentioned in the DVD commentary.

-The finale of the film when Baby Doll tosses Lotso into the trash is a reference to The Emperor's fate at the hands of his henchman, Darth Vader, at the end of Star Wars: Episode VI - The Return of the Jedi (1983).
+The finale of the film when Big Baby tosses Lotso into the trash is a reference to The Emperor's fate at the hands of his henchman, Darth Vader, at the end of Star Wars: Episode VI - Return of the Jedi (1983).
 Toy Story (1995) and Toy Story 2 (1999) have similar homages to the Star Wars films; in the former, Sid menacingly asks Woody "where are your Rebel friends now?", as Grand Moff Tarkin had in Star Wars: Episode IV - A New Hope (1977) while Buzz suggests that Emperor Zurg has begun construction on a space station with enough power to destroy an entire planet and has only one weakness.
 In the latter Emperor Zurg confesses he is Buzz Lightyear's father, similar to Darth Vader's admission to Luke Skywalker in Star Wars: Episode V - The Empire Strikes Back (1980).

 The plot of the movie is loosely based on the original treatment for Toy Story (1995), which had Tinny (from Tin Toy (1988)) getting lost at a rest stop and being found by a junk man, who throws him into back of his truck.
 Tinny meets a ventriloquist dummy and they both decide to stick together.
 But in the end they end up in a preschool where they'll never get lost or outgrown.